OviLab-sys/Proposition-GSoC-2025/README.md

 ---

 ## **Synopsis**
-The contribution workflow within Django currently involves several manual processes that are error-prone and time-consuming for contributors.
-This project aims to automate key parts of the workflow, such as:
+The Django contribution workflow currently relies on several manual processes that introduce inefficiencies and potential errors.
+This project seeks to modernize this workflow through strategic automation while providing me with valuable experience implementing production-grade CI/CD systems.
+The initiative will concentrate on three key areas:

 - **Automating releases** to streamline the deployment process.
 - **Identifying active pull requests (PRs)** to improve collaboration and efficiency.